Healthcare in Leicestershire: Commissioning

 Leicestershire Health and Wellbeing Board places stress on the importance of housing and has put a housing specialist in Leicestershire Partnership Trust’s Bradgate Unit and three housing support officers at Leicester Royal Infirmary.
 Blaby District Council hosts a team of technical housing and grants officers, occupational therapists and adaptations specialists which is to be extended to the whole county.

 The number of over-85s in the county is forecast to grow by 187% by the late 2030s.

 Primary care

 Out-of-hours services are provided in the county by Central Nottinghamshire Clinical Services and in the city by Derbyshire Health United.
 There are 568 GPs in Leicestershire and Rutland.

 Acute services

 Hospital care is largely provided by the University Hospitals of Leicester NHS Trust.
 In 2022 the integrated care partnership announced plans to develop virtual wards, supported by Spirit Health.
-Their remote monitoring platform, CliniTouch Vie, will support health specialties including heart failure, frailty, and COVID-19.
+Their remote monitoring platform, Clinitouch, will support health specialties including heart failure, frailty, and COVID-19.